*NEW* Program Guide

 Our clinical services and group programs help care partners manage the day-to-day care of the person living with dementia, reduce emotional stress and burden, and improve their ability to cope with the demands of caregiving.

-This service consists of three programs, CARERS, TEACH and MINDFULNESS.
+This service consists of three programs, CARERS and TEACH.
 Programs are offered both in-person and via video-conferencing (online).
 Contact [email protected] for more information about upcoming programs.

 If you are a health-care provider or paid caregiver, please contact us at [email protected] and ask about our available dementia-training programs.